 with Madhavi Pundit

-How do communities in lower-income countries adapt to wildfire smoke?
+How do communities in lower-income countries adapt to air pollution from wildfires?
 We combine GPS data from 13 million smartphones with modeled pollution exposure across 10,000 Indonesian villages during the 2019 fire season to study behavioral responses to wildfire-attributable PM2.5.
 Smoke reduces out-of-home activity overall, but responses diverge sharply by income: wealthier areas show patterns consistent with self-protective avoidance — including increased hotel stays and long-distance travel — while in poorer villages, home visits rise without corresponding declines elsewhere, suggesting involuntary displacement from informal and outdoor work rather than active adaptation.
 Respiratory healthcare visits increase with exposure, with the burden falling disproportionately on rural and poorer populations.

 with Fabian Wölk